-FAD colors includes the following but not limited to:
+FAD colors in French Bulldog puppies include the following but not limited to:

-Cold easily - Some owners have stated the blue Frenchie gets cold easily, we are unsure if this is just a myth or based on actual research.
-We have not experienced this with our Blue Frenchie.
+Blue Frenchies get cold easily - Some owners have stated the blue Frenchie gets cold easily, we are unsure if this is just a myth or based on actual research.
 Either way French Bulldogs can't regulate their body temperature well.
 Having any Frenchie in cold climate is not ideal due to their short coat.
 If you live in a cold climate there are ways you can keep your Frenchie warm.
-Always dress your French Bulldog with our specially tailored for Frenchies hoodies , pajamas etc.
+Always dress your French Bulldog with our specially tailored for Frenchies hoodies , Frenchie pajamas etc.